Panaedra/panaedra_c_pythonbridge/README.md

 # Paneadra Python Bridge

+## Important Notice

+This repository has *not* yet been updated with the latest fixes for the Prague demo.

+Please be patient for a couple more days.

+E.T.A.: **Wednesday 22nd Nov 2017**.

+This repository will be *reset* at that time, due to changes in the private repository conversion and anonymization.

+Kind regards, Tijs Wickardt

+## This readme continued...

 The Paneadra Python Bridge enables you to embed the CPython interpreter into a runtime that supports dynamic loading of Unix _shared objects_ and/or Windows _DLLs_.

 It was written for embedding CPython into the Progress OpenEdge ABL runtime, to facilitate software integration with various third party projects.